munificent/craftinginterpreters/book/classes.md

 ```

 In, say, JavaScript, it's common to return a callback from inside a method.
 That
-callback may want to hang onto and retain access to the original object -- the
+callback may want to hang on to and retain access to the original object -- the
 `this` value -- that the method was associated with.
 Our existing support for
 closures and environment chains should do all this correctly.